- Internship - Albany Medical Center Hospital (1998-1999), Pediatrics

 - Pediatric & Adolescent Medicine

-May Lau, M.D., M.P.H., is an Assistant Professor of Pediatrics at UT Southwestern and serves as the Medical Director of the Adolescent and Young Adult clinic at Children’s Medical Center Dallas.
+May Lau, M.D., M.P.H., is an Associate Professor of Pediatrics at UT Southwestern and serves as the Medical Director of the Adolescent and Young Adult clinic at Children’s Medical Center Dallas.

 A board-certified adolescent medicine specialist, Dr. Lau joined the faculty at UT Southwestern in 2008.
 She specializes in adolescent female and male sexual and reproductive health and provides care for problems such as menstrual disorders, including polycystic ovarian syndrome and dysmenorrhea, and breast masses in females; and education and treatment of sexually transmitted infections and educating and providing contraception in females and males.
 Dr. Lau is also involved in providing care in the Young Women’s Blood Disorders clinic, a specialized clinic for adolescent females with menstrual and hematological issues and the GENECIS clinic (Gender Education and Care, Interdisciplinary Support), a specialized clinic for adolescent females and males with gender dysphoria.